jfrog/evidence-extractor/README.md

 ## Usage

-you are welcomed to use the tool on https://dsse.io/
+You are welcomed to use the tool on https://dsse.io/

-### usage
+### Usage

 1. Paste your DSSE envelope JSON into the text area
 3. Potentially paste or upload your public key
 3. Click "Extract & Verify" to process the envelope